rachwo/Flow-pipeline/README.md

 ### 3. Visualization with ```cytoUMAP```

 This function runs UMAP (from the `uwot` package) using the specified range of neighbours and the minimum neighbour distance.
-The output are UMAP plots in a new folder within the Parent directory called `Neighbour_plots`. *NOTE: downsampling is recommended for large (i.e., >20,000 events) datasets.
+The output are UMAP plots in a new folder within the Parent directory called `Neighbour_plots`. **NOTE: downsampling is highly recommended for large (i.e., >20,000 events) datasets.**

 #### Parameters